FREQUENTLY

 contact us and we’ll get back to you with a response!

 Yes.
 Naale students reside in the dormitory during the school week, and may visit family and friends on free weekends.
-Any weekend or holiday excursions off campus must be approved by a student’s parents and by the school staff ahead of time.
+Any weekend or holiday excursions off campus must be approved by a student’s parents and by the school staff ahead of time in advance

-In some cases, yes.
-Some schools require all students (both international and Israeli) to live in the dorms, while some schools give Israeli students the option of dorming or commuting daily.
+In most cases, yes.
+Some schools require all students (both international and Israeli) to live in the dorms, while other schools give Israeli students the option of dorming or commuting daily.

 Naale schools have dorm counselors, a dorm mother, and a Naale coordinator.
-Together, the dorm staff ensures student safety and security after school hours, enforcing rules and regulations and assisting students as needed.
+Together, the dorm staff ensures student safety and security after school hours around the clock, enforcing rules and regulations and assisting students as needed.

 Yes.
 All Naale schools are equipped with sports facilities which vary from school to school.
 For more information, please contact the school’s Naale coordinator.